-Capital of an independent Croatia since 1991, Zagreb has served as the cultural and political focus of the nation since the Middle Ages.
+Although capital of an independent Croatia only since 1991, Zagreb has served as the cultural and political focus of the nation since the Middle Ages.
 The city grew out of two medieval communities, Kaptol to the east and Gradec to the west, each sited on a hill and divided by a (long since dried up) river.
 Zagreb grew rapidly in the nineteenth century, and many of the city’s buildings are well-preserved, peach-coloured monuments to the self-esteem of the Austro-Hungarian Empire.
-Nowadays, with a population reaching almost one million, the city is the boisterous capital of a self-confident young nation.
-A number of good museums and a varied and vibrant nightlife ensure that a few days here will be well spent.
+Nowadays, with a population reaching almost one million, the city is the boisterous capital of a turbulent, changing nation.
+A number of good museums and a varied nightlife ensure that a few days here will be well spent.

 Just one word of advice: don’t expect too much excitement in August, when locals head for the coast and the whole city seems to indulge in a month-long siesta.